wevoice/wesub/docs/apps.rst

 Django apps
 ===========

-Here is a list of pluggable Django apps that Universal Subtitles is using.
+Here is a list of pluggable Django apps that Amara is using.
 All of these apps are contained in the ``apps/`` directory.

 .. warning:: The ``apps/`` directory is added to the Python path so you can